fsharp/fslang-design/RFCs/FS-1124-interfaces-with-static-abstract-members.md

 ### Alternatives for Units of Measure

-We have four options:
+We have five options:

 1. Don't do anything and accept the unsoundness
 2. Give a warning so that each time a unitized type is solves a constraint `'T :> `IMultiplyOperators<_,_,_>` for a specific set of interface types known to have this problem
+3. Do not report any `System.Numerics.I*` interfaces for unitized types.
-3. Adjust the F# compiler so that `double<m>` is considered to implement `IMultiplyOperators<double<m>,double<m>,double<m*m>` for a specific set of interface types
+4. Adjust the F# compiler so that `double<m>` is considered to implement `IMultiplyOperators<double<m>,double<m>,double<m*m>` for a specific set of interface types
-4. Ask the BCL team to add metadata about the unitization signatures of each of the numeric abstractions.
+5. Erase 4.
+Ask the BCL team to add metadata about the unitization signatures of each of the numeric abstractions.

 We decided to do (3).